Rent to Own - Wales is designed for those who have access to no deposit, or who are currently unable to obtain a mortgage by traditional lenders.

 The Welsh Government has developed a number of schemes to enable this.

 In 2014, Help to Buy - Wales was launched.
 This was an adaptation of the scheme of the same name launched in England, and was aimed at both first time and existing home-owners.
-Potential buyers put down a minimum 5 per cent deposit, and the Welsh Government provides a shared equity loan for up to 20 per cent of the property price, with prospective buyers requiring a maximum 75 per cent loan from an approved lender.
+Potential buyers put down a minimum 5% deposit, and the Welsh Government provides a shared equity loan for up to 20% of the property price, with prospective buyers requiring a maximum 75% loan from an approved lender.

 Under the UK-wide Help to Buy - Wales brand, an ISA product is also available to boost individuals’ savings to put towards a deposit, and this is also available to those living in Wales.

 Other schemes available in Wales include Homebuy.
 This is a Welsh Government scheme which, through the provision of an equity loan, supports people to buy an existing home on the open market.
-The equity loan (30–50 per cent of the purchase price) can be repaid at any time but must be repaid when the property is sold.
+The equity loan (30% to 50% of the purchase price) can be repaid at any time but must be repaid when the property is sold.

 Rent to Own - Wales: research with private rental sector tenants